malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 Higher-order Thought (HOT) Theory (Gennaro, 1996; Rosenthal, 2005; Lau & Rosenthal, 2011; Gennaro, 2012) suggests that the brain uses high-level abstract representations of objects within conscious thought.
 There are however many critics of the theory as it does not explain how those HOTs translate to conscious experience, and there is a perceived problem of reverse mapping from HOTs to more detailed representations.
 I suggest that HOT Theory may be more useful than its detractors argue, but that it needs to be placed within the context of a larger framework to make sense.

-In direct contrast to HOT Theory, other theories, such as that of Halligan and Oakley, suggest that high-level thought has no executive control, that it is merely a narrative of phenomena that we tell ourselves, and even that it has no functional purpose.
+In direct contrast to HOT Theory, other theories, such as that of Halligan and Oakley, suggest that high-level thought has no executive control, and that it is merely a narrative of phenomena that we tell ourselves without any functional purpose.
 Those conclusions are drawn from observations that an individual's claim of being conscious of an act is associated with brain activity that occurs _after_ the action has already been started (Halligan & Oakley, 2000; Halligan & Oakley, 2017).
 The observation of conscious thought occurring _after_ the action is a significant one, and one that has an explanation in the theory presented by this paper, but the authors of those works make an ungrounded logical leap in concluding that high-level thought has no executive control.

 In general all of the theories above provide some pieces of the puzzle but fail to convincingly explain the overall question of consciousness because they are either too abstract or too narrow in scope.
 Furthermore, many physicalist theories fail to account for the "hard problem" and try to hand-wave the problem away, while others fall back onto metaphysical explanations.
 Neither outcome seems satisfactory.

 The theory presented here tries to be different.
 Via a mechanistic computational account, it attempts to attack head-on the hardest "easy problem" questions of how it is that we can observe our own thoughts, and of why consciousness evolved; and it attempts to draw as close as possible to the "hard problem" of phenomenal experience itself.
-Through considerations of our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and from extensive self introspection, I shall provide what I believe to be a plausible framework for the mechanisms that underlie high-level thought and how they are associated with conscious experience.
+Through considerations of our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and from extensive self introspection, I shall provide a plausible framework for the mechanisms that underlie high-level thought and how they are associated with conscious experience.

-There are many overlaps between the theory presented here and those of others mentioned above.
-In particular, my theory can be seen as an application of AST and HOT Theory, and I suspect that it is fully compatible with IIT.
-However, I believe my theory provides a much broader, more complete, and more concrete account than the abstract notions posited by those theories.
+There are overlaps between the theory presented here and those of others mentioned above.
+In that sense this theory can be seen as an application of AST and HOT Theory, and is compatible with IIT.
+However, I believe this theory provides a much broader, more complete, and more concrete account than the abstract notions posited by those theories.

 # Theory Overview

 This chapter presents an outline of the theory in its entirety, but with minimal reference to how these conclusions were reached.
 It is followed separately by a chapter devoted to the rationale that forms its background.

 I posit that the architectural structures and computational mechanisms that I shall explain shortly are the basis for consciousness in humans, and that they may be sufficient to produce consciousness in any system that contains these structures and mechanisms.
-This includes biological organisms such as humans, and other mammals, and likely in other biological forms too).
+This includes biological organisms such as humans, and other mammals, and likely in other biological forms too.
 It would also apply to artificial organisms and systems, including virtual ones (ie: simulated in a computer).

 I shall use the human mind as the primary example, but I am focused on providing a theoretical fundamental architecture of consciousness that applies irrespective of whether it is realized in the form of a human biological consciousness, an artificial consciousness simulated on a computer, or some alien mechanical consciousness.